Methodocracy-Foundation/Methodocracy/README.txt

 Methodocracy.org

 We are setting up a scientific and educational nonprofit organization to run the development of a website and a knowledge base.
-These free products facilitate the act of problem-solving, for users to apply in any subject they wish.
+These free products facilitate the act of problem-solving, for users to apply in any topic they wish.
 People who have something to say about a problem in the world, but who may not be involved in the professional debate about the issue, will have a more effective voice.
 Together, we can be a force for effective change.

 Mission Statement: